Toloka/docs/en/template-builder/templates/audio-transcript.md

 # Audio transcription

-For this type of project, you can use the  template ().
+For this type of project, you can use the **Audio Transcription** template ([view code in the sandbox](https://clck.ru/TqsSX)).
 It has pre-configured validation, task layout, and shortcuts.

-#### Components used in the example
+{% cut "Components used in the example" %}

 - [view.audio](../reference/view.audio.md): An audio player.
 - [condition.played-fully](../reference/condition.played.md): Checks if the user listened to the entire audio track.